hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 ## Version Change Log

+### 2.2 - Addition of Supplements

+An optional mechanism for providing credential supplements during presentation.

 ### 2.1 - Add ability to request multiple presentations

 A minor update to add mechanism for a Verifier to request the Prover submit multiple presentations in the "presentation" message(s), each presentation sourced from different credentials that satisfy the presentation request.